Arianna Zukerman, Soprano

 Ms. Zukerman is the featured soloist on the critically acclaimed, GRAMMY nominated 2013 Naxos recording of James Whitbourn’s oratorio, Annelies: the first major choral setting the Diary of Anne Frank.
 The Guardian (UK) praised her performance on the CD ̧ stating, “Arianna Zukerman sings with subdued beauty.”
 She sings the work often including notably, the New York City premiere of the work at Alice Tully Hall in Lincoln Center in the Spring of 2014.

-In addition to her busy performance schedule, Arianna Zukerman gives master classes around the United States and is the Chair of Voice and Advisor for Vocal Programming at the Wintergreen Music Festival and Academy in Wintergreen, VA..
-She is a faculty member at both the Potomac Vocal Institute and at Bel Canto in Tuscany.
-She maintains an active studio at the Catholic University of America where she serves on the Musical Theatre faculty.
+In addition to her performance schedule, Arianna Zukerman is the Chair of Voice and Advisor for Vocal Programming at the Wintergreen Music Festival and Academy in Wintergreen, VA.
+This summer she will be on the voice faculty at the Summer Music Institute in Ottawa, Canada.
+Ms. Zukerman is also an Associate Director and faculty member at the Potomac Vocal Institute and she regularly gives master classes.

 For more information, please visit www.ariannazukerman.com